genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 ## Conclusion

-This was a long but to the point Guide to create Pull Requests on GitHub which can help you to contribute to open source projects on GitHub.
+This was a long but to the point guide to create Pull Requests on GitHub which can help you to contribute to open source projects on GitHub.

 If you find this guide helpful, or have any related questions feel free to comment or [join our discord](https://discord.genicsblog.com) to get help.